Nmyhi/burnandbeyond/README.md

 * [Gitpod](https:://www.gitpod.io "Gitpod Cloud IDE") the vast majority of my time was spent inside GitPod's VSCode Cloud IDE.
 * [Gimp](https://www.gimp.org/ "free photo editor") was used to reduce file size of an image.
 * [Shotcut](https://shotcut.org/download/ "free, open source video editor software") was used for formatting the index page's hero video.
+* [ChatGpt](https://openai.com/blog/chatgpt "free text generator AI") was used for generating content for the about us page.

 ## Testing